-- ► The Standard model assumptions have in the literature several explanations, but with many new not explained assumptions. - ► It is obviously the time to make the new step beyond the standard model.
+- ▶ o The Standard model assumptions have in the literature several explanations, but with many new not explained assumptions. - o It is obviously the time to make the new step beyond the standard model. - ▶ o And to recognize whether the laws of nature are simple and elegant, answering all the questions without adding new terms to the action, or are like the approximate laws in the many body problems.

-- ► The Spin-Charge-Family theory offers the explanation for
+- o The Spin-Charge-Family theory offers the explanation for

-- i. all the assumptions of the standard model,
+- o i. all the assumptions of the standard model,

-- ii. for many observed phenomena:
+- o ii. for many observed phenomena:

-- ii.a. the dark matter,
+- o ii.a. the dark matter,

-- ii.b. the matter-antimatter asymmetry,
+- o ii.b. the matter-antimatter asymmetry,

-- ii.c. others observed phenomena,
+- o ii.c. others observed phenomena,

-- iii. explaining the Dirac's postulates for the second quantized fermion and second quantized boson fields,
+- o iii. offering the explanation of the Dirac's postulates for the second quantized fermion and second quantized boson fields.

-- iv.
+- o iv.
 Explaining the offer of the Fadeev-Popov ghosts.

-- v. making several predictions.
+- o v. making several predictions.